burkemw3/syncthingfuse/README.md

 Getting Started
 ===============

 SyncthingFUSE follows many patterns of Syncthing, so you should be familiar with it before starting.
-Additionally, SyncthingFUSE requires at least one device running running Syncthing.
+Additionally, SyncthingFUSE requires at least one device running Syncthing.

 To get started, grab a [release](https://github.com/burkemw3/syncthingfuse/releases) for your operating system and unpack it.
 When you run the `syncthingfuse` binary, it will set itself up with some defaults and start.